Singapore Chinatown: An Asian Foodie's Paradise

 To understand the history of Singapore Chinatown and its first settlers, a visit to the Chinatown Heritage Center located on 48 Pagoda Street is imperative.
 In an audio tour narrated in both Cantonese and English, I walked through a three-story Chinatown SRO (single room occupancies) that portrayed the homes of these early residents.
 This two-hour experience transported me back to Singapore Chinatown in the 1920s through 1950s.
 At many points, my throat grew tight as I was reminded that my privileged life -- like that of many second-generation Chinese -- came at a price.

-The following are just some of the stories that were told during the museum tour:
+The following are just some of the stories that were told during the museum tour (click on each photo to enlarge):

 A Cantonese tailor left his family in China to open a shop in Singapore.
 Living alone, he fit all of his possessions, including a prized 1920s camera, a buddha statue and photos of his wife, in a tiny 8x8 room.